CharlesCatYT/FunkinPlus/README.md

 ### Installing the required programs

-First, you'll need to install [Haxe](https://haxe.org/download/), [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/), and [Git](https://git-scm.com/downloads).
+You will need to install [Haxe](https://haxe.org/download/), [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/), and [Git](https://git-scm.com/downloads).

-Other installations you'd need are the additional libraries.
-Currently, these are all of the things you need to install:
+You also need to install additional libraries.
+Currently, these are the things that you need to install:
 ```
 haxelib install polymod
 haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc
 ```

-You should have everything ready for compiling the game, follow the guide below to continue!
+You should have everything ready for compiling the game; follow the guide below to continue!

 ### Compiling the game
-NOTE: If you see any messages relating to deprecated packages, ignore them.
-They're just warnings that don't affect compiling.
+**NOTE: If you see any messages relating to deprecated packages, ignore them.
+They're just warnings that don't affect compiling.**

 Once you have all those installed, it's pretty easy to compile the game.
 You just need to run `lime test html5 -debug` in the root of the project to build and run the HTML5 version.